How to remove ThiefBot malware from the Android operating system?

 Disable applications that have administrator privileges:

-If a malicious application gets administrator-level privileges it can seriously damage the system.
-To keep the device as safe as possible you should always check what apps have such privileges and disable the ones that shouldn't.
+If a malicious application is granted administrator-level privileges, it can significantly damage the system.
+To keep the device as safe as possible, always check which apps have such privileges and disable those that should not.

 Go to "Settings", scroll down until you see "Lock screen and security" and tap it.